codac-team/codac/doc/doc/install/02-start-py-project.rst

    | You are using C++?
    | :ref:`sec-start-cpp-project`

-| Codac is ready to be used on your computer.
+| Now that :ref:`you have installed Codac <sec-installation-py>`, the library is ready to be used on your computer.
 | You can now import the ``codac`` package and start using it:

 .. code-block:: py